Blog

 One of the nice features of the PlayStation 3 is the UPNP/DLNA media renderer.
 Unfortunately, the set of codecs is pretty limited, which is a problem since most of my music is encoded as Vorbis.
 MediaTomb was suggested to me as a server that could transcode the files to a format the PS3 could understand.

 Unfortunately, I didn’t have much luck with the version included with Ubuntu 8.10 (Intrepid), and after a bit of investigation it seems that there isn’t a released version of MediaTomb that can send PCM audio to the PS3.
+So I put together a package of a subversion snapshot in my PPA which should work on Intrepid.

 Thoughts on OAuth